Notes on Vessels and Marine Events that changed History:

 · The fire aboard the Moro Castle lead to enhanced fire codes for ships such as fire safe boundaries could not have openings in the bulkheads above a false ceiling which had allowed the fire to spread.
 The Normandie is another Ship / fire case of note.

 · The calamitous Andrea Doria- Stockholm collision between the two passenger liners heading in opposite directions on the Atlantic Ocean in 1956.
-It changed navigational rules, discount viagra and technology, and ship design forever.
+It changed navigational rules, technology, and ship design forever.

 · In January of 1943 a one day old T2 tanker, the USS Schenectady broke in half at the outfitting pier in waves that were at most 2 to 3 feet high.
 In the middle of World War Two, sabotage was immediately suspected.
 The subsequent investigation uncovered several things, that did not include Sabotage, What were they and what did that change in ship design?